coredps/encore-ctf/7 deadly sins/README.md

 ### Hints
 1. Revv the python string encryption
-2. ananlyzing the challenge, the string has been encrypted using key 15
+2. ananlyzing the challenge, the string has been encrypted using key 1
+3. Ceasar cipher with a bit of flavour